 Line 12-Dividends paid after the end of the tax year.
-The corporation may elect to treat dividends (other than deficiency dividends) paid after the end of the year and before the 16th day of the 3rd month following the end of the tax year, as paid during the tax year.
+The corporation may elect to treat dividends (other than deficiency dividends) paid after the end of the year and before the 16th day of the 3rd month following the end of the tax year as paid during the tax year.
 Enter these dividends on line 12 but not in Part VI.

-Line 13-Undistributed personal holding company income of certain foreign corporations.
+Line 13-Undistributed PHC income.
 If 10% or less in value of the outstanding stock of a foreign corporation is owned (see section 958(a)) during the last half of the tax year by U.S. persons, undistributed PHC income is determined by multiplying the undistributed PHC income (determined without this instruction) by a percentage in value of the corporation's outstanding stock.
 This percentage is figured by using the greatest percentage in value of its outstanding stock owned by the U.S. persons on any day during the period.